House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

 There are many species of cacti found in Mexico.
-Most of them are found in the northern part of the country.
-They come in all shapes and sizes and come in nearly 200 varieties.
-Most of these species belong to a few specific genera, though.
+Most of them thrive in the northern part of the country.
+They come in all shapes and sizes and nearly 200 varieties.
+Most of the species belong to a few specific genera, however.

 Related read: 30 Types of Cacti in New Mexico (With Pictures)